66-m/conzooming/README.md

 # **Executing the mosaic generator:**

 Open a commandline in your folder, containing the python script.
-To execute the script write:
+To execute the script type:

     python conzooming_generate_mosaic.py